-IDP if required
+- IDP if required

-> There are other items you need to for driving in Europe– see them all here and grab your FREE checklist
+There are other items you need to for driving in Europe– see them all here and grab your FREE checklist

-> If towing with a motorhome or car, you will need to carry a separate green card for the trailer, even if one is not needed for the main vehicle.
+If towing a trailer with a motorhome, you will almost certainly need to carry a green card for the trailer, even if one is not needed for the main vehicle.

-> Check with your insurer what you need before you travel.
+Check with your insurer what you need before you travel.